infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/settings.md

    : If you’re having trouble with sensitivities or any other control issues, we recommend you use this

 7. The filter can be used to see only commands that have been assigned

+> You can bind an axis (such as roll) to more than one device, however it will only be fed from one device at a time.
+The order of priority is from left to right (connected device > motion > keyboard)